 - Typical loss of contrast and color saturation at wide viewing angles

 - 65” model does not have Wide Angle viewing technology

-It’s time to kickoff the 2019 TV review season, and first on deck is Sony’s brand new XBR950G.
-This display is part of company’s premium family of LED/LCD TVs which also consists of the XBR850G and XBR900G.
+It’s time to kick off the 2019 TV review season, and first on deck is Sony’s brand new XBR950G.
+This display is part of the company’s premium family of LED/LCD TVs which also consists of the XBR850G and XBR900G.
 The 950G will be available in 55”, 75”, 85” and a 65” model which is the focus of this review.

 Design and Features

-Build quality of the 950G is quite good and well constructed even though the back panel is made of plastic, as is the case with most TVs today, yet it still provides a sense of quality.
-The TV’s stand (feet) are made of metal and plastic; I found that the feet offered very good stability as I gently rocked the panel back-and-forth as I typically do to test how well the stand supports the TV panel.
+The build quality of the 950G is quite good and well constructed even though the back panel is made of plastic, as is the case with most TVs today, yet it still provides a sense of quality.
+The TV’s stand (feet) are made of metal and plastic; I found that the feet offered very good stability as I gently rocked the panel back and forth as I typically do to test how well the stand supports the TV panel.

 - X-Motion Clarity blur reduction (120Hz refresh rate)